 The night flying appeal was so successful that some of the £250,000 raised by South East Lions Clubs was used to buy two response cars to allow the doctor and paramedic team to deliver enhanced care to patients throughout the night.

-More recently District 105SE launched a new appeal to assist AAKSS with its work to provide head scanners in its helicopters.
+The latest appeal in District 105SE is to assist AAKSS with its work to provide head scanners in its helicopters.
 These scanners are still in the trial stage but if the trials are successful they will transform the care that the helicopter doctors and paramedics can give patients with suspected severe head trauma.
 As at June 2019 we have collected around £61,000 towards the Scanner Appeal, of which £36,000 is committed for a head scanner, and £10,000 is committed towards patient trials.
 We await the results of the patient trials and once complete, the necessary permissions will be sought to use the scanner at the trauma scene and in the aircraft.

 Since 1984, the Lions Clubs in the British Isles and Ireland have been financial supporters, endorsers and partners of Tacade in providing lifeskills based education initiatives and resources for those working with children and young people from the ages of 3 to 19 years.